dotnet/docs-aspire/docs/deployment/k8s-deployment.md

 ## Aspirate prerequisites

-The Aspirate tool needs the following prerequisites to be in place before you can use it to deploy a .NET Aspire app:
+In addition to the .NET Aspire prerequisites, the Aspirate tool needs the following to be in place before you can use it to deploy a .NET Aspire app:

-- .NET 8 installed on the computer where you will run Aspirate.
-You use the `dotnet` CLI to install Aspirate and the .NET framework is required for the app to be built.
 - A container registry.
-You can either specify the location of the registry in the Aspire manifest file or configure it when you run Aspirate for the first time.
+You can either specify the location of the registry in the .NET Aspire manifest file or configure it when you run Aspirate for the first time.
 After Aspirate builds the app, it uploads the resulting container images to this registry.
-- The Kuberbetes CLI tool, `kubectl`, installed on the complete where you will run Aspirate.
+- The [Kuberbetes CLI tool](https://kubernetes.io/docs/tasks/tools/), `kubectl`, installed on the computer where you will run Aspirate.
 - A Kubernetes cluster.
 The Kubernetes CLI tool must be configured to connect to this cluster in the **kubeconfig** file.

-## Comparing manifest formats
+## Compare manifest formats

-Manifest files are used in many application development and hosting platforms to describe the components of an app.
-Aspire can create manifest files that help tool developers to create  deployment code.
+Manifest files are used in many application development and hosting platforms to describe the components of an app. .NET Aspire can create manifest files that help tool developers to create  deployment code.
 Kubernetes also uses manifest files to describe how the system should create and manage resources in the cluster.
 However, these two types of manifest file have completely different formats and are not interchangeable.

-An Aspire manifest file is in JSON format and describes each project in the solution file, bindings to other projects, configuration values, and other properties.
+A .NET Aspire manifest file is in JSON format and describes each project in the solution file, bindings to other projects, configuration values, and other properties.
 This example includes a web front end, a back end API service, and a Redis cache component:

 ```json
 {